Get started topic

 1. If you use the traditional build() function then you're using the StateX class like Flutter's original State class.

-2. If you use the buildF() function then you have the initAsync() function to perform any asynchronous operations.
-A FutureBuilder calls the initAsync() function to complete these operations before calling the buildF() function that then displays the interface.
+2. However, if you use the builder() function instead, you have the initAsync() function to perform any asynchronous operations.
+A FutureBuilder calls the initAsync() function to complete these operations before continuing to display the interface.

-So, why are these other 'build' functions available?
-Because, they're needed...like, all the time.
-All my apps needed a FutureBuilder to perform time-consuming operations before the app could proceed.
-And as I worked with Flutter, I came to appreciate the benefits of rebuilding as little as possible with every change of the interface.
-Granted, Flutter's widget tree helps immensely with its pseudo-declarative approach of rebuilding from scratch, but in the end, the less rebuilt, the better the performance, and the InheritedWidget allows for this.
+So, why these other functions and features?
+Because, they're needed...all the time.
+All my apps need to perform time-consuming operations before the app can proceed.
+And I've come to appreciate the benefits of rebuilding as little as possible with every change of the interface.
+The less rebuilt, the better the performance, and an InheritedWidget allows for this.

 Let's run through the example app found in the README.md file and demonstrate these features.
 After this, you could turn to the extensive example app that comes with the package to learn more.